microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 # Background
 There is a need for WinUI to support vertical pagination UI that resides to the left or right of the layout view with "pip" glyphs and arrow navigation.
 This pagination experience is independent of the layout UI and is supported via customizations of the existing Numerical ButtonPanel DisplayMode in PagerControl.
-The two main customizations are below:
+The three main customizations are below:
 - Glyphs (pips) to represent pages
 - Vertical orientation
+- Arrow visiblility dependent on user hover

 The below spec identifies the visual and interactive differences between the new VerticalPips DisplayMode and the ButtonPanel DisplayMode along with the available theme resources for further customization.
 # Description